The organising idea, or paradigm, we use to make sense of wellbeing has profound implications for the quality of results we create.

 A final example of a practice grounded in regeneration and the evolution towards higher levels of coherence is Salutogenesis.
 The words salutogenesis comes from the Latin salus = health and the Greek genesis = origin and is concerned with strengthening the primary sources of wellbeing.
 In the words of Aaron Antonovsky, who developed the concept of salutogenesis; “We are coming to understand health not as the absence of disease, but rather as the process by which individuals maintain their sense of coherence and ability to function in the face of changes in themselves and their relationships with their environment.”
 In Antonovsky’s work, he uses the metaphor of “the river of life”, where stressors, imbalances and suffering are inherent in human existence.
 Throughout our lives, we will experience a range of stressors that create tensions — within us, between us, and in relationship with the greater systems we belong.
 When tensions arise, what matters is not so much what we experience, as is our capacity to adapt and respond to those tensions at their primary source.
 What we often do is focus on treating downstream factors, where the water has already become turbulent and people are struggling to stay afloat.
 Whereas in a Salutogenic approach, we shift our attention upstream, to the source of our unfolding, and this enables us to open up to a healthier and more coherent life orientation which is serving the whole.

 While it’s wonderful to read about these regenerative practices, it’s also fair to say they are not mainstream.
-As part of my upcoming book, The Wholeness of Wellbeing, I have been developing a four stage matrix of wellbeing practice evolution, which describes how wellbeing practices tend to evolve in organisations, schools and communities.
-What my research has revealed, is that today’s status quo practices largely take a stage 1.0 (one-off initiatives: fixing broken parts) or stage 2.0 (evidence based: knowledgeable about underlying factors) approach, which makes the assumption wellbeing is an individualistic pursuit.
+In my research, using Theory U as a basis, I have been developing a four stage matrix of wellbeing practice evolution, which explores how wellbeing practices tend to evolve in organisations, schools and communities.
+What my research reveals, is that many take a stage 1.0 (one-off initiatives: fixing broken parts) or stage 2.0 (evidence based: knowledgeable about underlying factors) approach.
 These practices largely separate out personal wellbeing from the wellbeing of the entire community of life, with the result being they often lead to degenerative, rather than regenerative results.

 It’s not until we move towards stage 3.0 (participatory: to be well is to inter be well) and stage 4.0 (salutogenesis: regenerating the primary sources of health) where we begin to see mindful practices which are grounded in principles of regeneration.